syncfusion-content/javascript-docs/js/Diagram/ContextMenu.md

 ## Customize Context Menu

 Apart from the default context menu items, you can define some additional context menu items.
-Those additional items have to be defined and added to `contextMenu.items`.
-Sub menu items for context menu can set using `contextMenu.items.subItems`
+Those additional items have to be defined and added to [contextMenu.items](/api/js/ejdiagram#members:contextmenu-items "contextMenu.items").
+Sub menu items for context menu can set using [contextMenu.items.subItems](/api/js/ejdiagram#members:contextmenu-items-subitems "contextMenu.items.subItems")
 The following code example illustrate how to add custom context menu items.

 {% highlight html %}